galdil/galdil.github.io/_posts/articles/2011-03-10-new-player-all-engines-prod.md

 ---
 layout: post
-title: "New Player All Engines - Production"
+title: "New Player All Engines - prod"
-excerpt: "gal tubi bla bla bla"
+excerpt: "New Player All Engines - prod"
 modified: 2017-09-26
 categories: articles
 tags: [sample-post]